Bluebird K7: Consent for the works to proceed

-As of May 2009 permission has been given for a one-off set of proving trials of Bluebird on Coniston Water, where she will be tested to a safe speed for demonstration purposes only.
-There is no fixed date for completion of Bluebird K7 or the trials.
-K7 will be housed in her own purpose built wing at the Ruskin Museum in Coniston once she is returned to her spiritual home.
+In background information provided to accompany an interview with Gina Campbell in 2018, Leatherhead & District Local History Society published the following: "In May 2009 permission was given for a one off set of proving trials on Coniston Water where it would be tested to a safe speed for demonstration purposes only.
+K7 was to be housed in its own purpose-built wing at the Ruskin Museum while remaining in the care of the Bluebird Project."